Chase Jarvis: Early life

 Jarvis was born in Seattle, Washington.
 His father was a Seattle Police Department officer, and his mother was an administrator at a biotech company.
 He attended San Diego State University on a football scholarship, receiving a BA in philosophy with distinction.

 Initially, Jarvis planned to attend medical school after graduating from university.
-A few weeks before graduating, Jarvis's grandfather died and left all his photography equipment to his grandson.
+A few weeks before Jarvis' graduation, his grandfather died and left all his photography equipment to his grandson.
 Jarvis subsequently went on a post-college trip through Europe and discovered a passion for photography.
 He is self-taught, having learned photography through experimenting and independent study.
 Jarvis has said of his decision not to pursue a degree in medicine, "[I] spent years of my life and 10s of thousands of dollars chasing everyone else's dream for what I was supposed to become rather than chasing my own.
 It was when I finally quit that path and pursued my own calling to become a photographer and an entrepreneur that I really felt alive."

 Career

 Photography

-In 1994, Jarvis moved to Steamboat Springs, Colorado with his girlfriend, where he began shooting photos of pro snowboarders and skiers.
+In 1994, Jarvis moved to Steamboat Springs, Colorado, with his girlfriend, where he began shooting photos of pro snowboarders and skiers.
 Jarvis licensed his first image for $500 and a pair of skis.
 Jarvis continued to pursue photography while studying Philosophy and Art at the University of Washington's MA/PhD program.
 One year before completing his master's degree, Jarvis licensed a batch of his photos to REI that allowed him to leave academia and open his own studio, Chase Jarvis, Inc.

 Since opening his own studio Jarvis has photographed for Volvo, Nike, Apple, Microsoft, General Motors, Google, Samsung, Hewlett-Packard, Columbia Sportswear, REI, Honda, Subaru, Target, Pepsi, McDonald's, and Red Bull.
-He is known for his kinetic style and emphasis on lifestyle, sports, and landscape photo imagery and his photography sells from anywhere between $50 to $50,000.
+He is known for his kinetic style and emphasis on lifestyle, sports, and landscape photo imagery and his photography sells from anywhere between $50 and $50,000.
 In 2007, Chase Jarvis filed a lawsuit against K2 Sports for copyright infringement and won.

 Jarvis has received endorsements from Polaroid (in conjunction with Lady Gaga) and Nikon.
 He helped launch the first video digital SLR camera, the Nikon D90, in 2008.
 Two years later, Jarvis helped launch the Nikon D7000.

-On May 11, 2011 Jarvis installed Dasein: An Invitation to Hang in the lobby of the Ace Hotel in New York City, where he was the artist in residence.
+On May 11, 2011, Jarvis installed Dasein: An Invitation to Hang in the lobby of the Ace Hotel in New York City, where he was the artist in residence.
 Over 10,000 submissions from around the world were part of Jarvis' art installation.